wwiktorass1/C-Counting-the-angle-of-Clock-arrows./README.md

-# C-Counting-the-angle-of-Clock-arrows.
+# C# Small program.Counting-the-angle-of-Clock-arrows.
-C# program.

 Counting the angle of Clock arrows.
+Input clock and minute values.